HashBrownCMS/hashbrown-cms/README.md

 - [API documentation](https://hashbrowncms.org/docs/api/)
 - [Developer documentation](https://hashbrowncms.org/docs/src/)

+## Docker

+The easiest way to get up and running is to use the HashBrown CMS [Docker](https://hub.docker.com/r/hashbrowncms/hashbrowncms/tags) images.
+For persistent storage, you can define volumes for the `/srv/app/storage` and `/srv/app/plugins` folders.

 ## Installing HashBrown

 First make sure you have these dependencies met:
 - node.js
 - mongodb